 - They help you meet a specific need.

 There are 3 steps to dominating Google’s top 10 with long-tail keywords.

 - Step #1: Google Autocomplete

 - Step #3: Write

-Step #1: Google Autosuggest
+Step #1: Google Autocomplete

-In this example, there were over 2.4 million web pages that want to rank for and profit from that keyword.
-But the auto suggested search queries included “fat burning supplements for women.”
+In this example, there were over 2.7 million web pages that wanted to rank for and profit from that keyword.
+But the auto-suggested search queries included “fat burning supplements for women.”

 Since the number was still too high, I moved to the next step.

 Note: For this example, it’s almost impossible to rank for the seed keywords.
 But, with my strategy, you can generate buyer long-tail keyword ideas and rank for them quickly in a search engine.

 Copy the long-tail keyword you selected above into the keywords search box and click “get ideas.”
 You will get a list of related long-tail keyword phrases that you can use.